earthly/website/blog/_posts/2023-07-17-earthly-github-actions.md

 Build speed is one of the less subjective dimensions to look at for this comparison.
 In my tests, for this project, I was able to get builds to complete in about 2 minutes and 15 seconds on Github Actions with caching and concurrency fully configured.
 Although times fluctuate wildly between as low as 1 minute and 30 seconds to 6 minutes for identical builds.
 And as mentioned early, occasionally Github Action's Docker caching times-out and fails the build at around 6 minutes.

 Developer speed is also an important dimension to consider.
 As I mentioned earlier in this article, the lag time in between iterations is a drag on developer productivity.
 And it just takes more lines of YAML to do what Earthly can do in fewer lines.
-YAM

-L is a very easy language to write in.
+YAML is a very easy language to write in.
 But there is definitely a learning curve to mastering Github Actions and the nuances of its various plugins.
 Especially when applied to a more complex pattern like a monorepo.

 ### **Earthly**

 With Earthly, executing the same pipeline locally completes in 7 seconds consistently.
-With [](https://earthly.dev/earthly-ci)[Earthly Satellites](https://earthly.dev/earthly-satellites), it also completes in 7 seconds.
+With [](https://earthly.dev/earthly-ci)[Earthly Satellites](https://earthly.dev/earthly-satellites) (our managed remote build runners), it also completes in 7 seconds.
 This is another data point that speaks to the reproducibility and consistency that Earthly offers.

 <div class="wide">
 ![7-secs]({{site.images}}{{page.slug}}/7-secs.png)\
 </div>

 When it comes to developer speed.
 There really is no comparison.
 Composing my CI pipeline in Earthly felt natural and elegant compared to writing it out in YAML.
-If you've ever written Dockerfiles or Makefiles, Earthly language is easy to learn.
+If you've ever written Dockerfiles or Makefiles, Earthly's language is easy to learn.
 And the ability to run my pipeline locally before shipping to CI meant that I was able to iterate really fast and not make a bunch of commits to test my CI pipelines.

 ### Better Together: Earthly + Github Actions